 Studio photographers will appreciate that the Nikon D610 (unlike the X-E1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-E1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-E1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-E1 was succeeded by the Fujifilm X-E2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Is the Fujifilm X-E1 better than the Nikon D610 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.